chirprush/chirprush.github.io/articles/commuting-matrix-remarks/article.md

 reduces to finding a polynomial where \( P(S_{ii}) = T_{ii} \) for \( 1 \le i
 \le n \).
 There always exists a degree \( n - 1 \) polynomial for which this is true, so we can indeed write \( B \) as a polynomial in \( A \) as desired.

+Although we've worked with matrices throughout this article, you can essentially substitute a finite dimensional linear transformation in and achieve the same results.
+This begs the question, *what about infinite dimensional linear transformations*?
+Can I write the Fourier transform as a polynomial in convolutions with arbitrary functions?
+Does this even make sense to say?
+I'm not too familiar with infinite dimensional linear algebra, but this seems like the perfect gateway.
+Stay tuned!

+*Editing remarks: this article originally structured the initial discussion differently and gave a rather unsatisfying counterexample that was hardly a counterexample.
+I couldn't stop thinking about the problem afterwards, so I had to fix it.
+In addition, I've added a conclusion looking towards further results/exploration.*